MichaelLarocca/blog-michael-jude-larocca/posts/2022/12-22/JavaScriptmas-2022-Issue_2.md

 ### Community highlights ⬇

-(WRITE ARTICLE SECTION)

 #### Jolene Kearse

 ![scrim screenshot](img/05-12-2022/JoleneKearse.png)

-If you're curious about what a code review providing constructive feedback looks like, @Jolene Kearse just set the standard!
+If you're curious about what a code review providing constructive feedback looks like, [Jolene Kearse](https://twitter.com/FromJolene) just set the standard!

-(WRITE ARTICLE SECTION)
+In a short four-minute review, Jolene starts by reviewing the code and complimenting the student on their approach to solving the problem and confirms with them that to code works perfectly.

+Going over the student's code, she then explains that adding unnecessary variables is not a good idea because of memory (space complexity), which we learn in data structures and algorithms.

+Jolene then refactors the code to be more succinct, optimizing for space complexity using less memory.

+Finally, Jolene goes over the refactored code, explaining how each code challenge requirement is complete while complementing the student on their approach to solving it!

 🔗[Link to the scrim](https://scrimba.com/scrim/cob664c889972afe30dc69916)